lindseystead/foodbank-checkin-portfolio/README.md

 ### Project Origin

 This system was **independently developed** by Lindsey D. Stead as a **Bachelor of Computing Science capstone project** at **Thompson Rivers University (TRU)**.
 The project was created to solve real operational challenges faced by a local food bank, transforming their paper-based check-in process into a modern, efficient digital system.
+Thank you to my Supervisor and mentor Dr. Kevin O'Neil.

 ### Development Journey